-Boston based audio engineer and music producer.
-Previously working at The Mix Loft Studios, now working out of Phoenix Down Recording in Boston MA as well as freelance engineering with a focus on Hip Hop, R&B, Pop and Indie-Pop music.
+Boston based audio engineer/music producer.
+Working out of Phoenix Down Recording in Boston MA as well as freelance engineering with a focus on Hip Hop, R&B, Pop, and Indie-Pop music.

 As an engineer/ producer my goal is to work with every artist to see their creative vision through to completion.
-I enjoy working with established artists, as well as helping new artists find their own sound.
-I've been working professionally in Boston as an engineer for the past year, and freelance engineered for 2 years while studying from Berklee College of Music (MP&E).
-Interning/assisting at multiple studios as well as holding in-house engineer positions has given me the range and experience to help my clients with whatever may need to be done on their song.
+I enjoy working with established artists as well as helping new artists find their own sound.
+I've been working professionally as an engineer for the past 2 years and began freelancing 5 years ago while studying at Berklee College of Music (MP&E).
+Interning/assisting at multiple studios as well as holding in-house engineer positions has given me the range and experience to help my clients with whatever may need to be done on their record.